Hungarian Alliance (Slovak political party): Alliance

 Szövetség–Aliancia was formed by merging the parties SMK-MKP, Most–Híd, and MKÖ-MKS at the assembly in Šamorín on 2 October 2021.
 The assembly was preceded by two years of negotiations between five Hungarian political parties about the possibility of cooperation.
 The goal of joining forces was declared as a return to parliament after the next election, or to be part of the governing coalition.
 SMK-MKP continued to exist as a faction within Alliance under the backronym Hungarian Conservative Platform (Magyar Konzervatív Platform, MKP).

 Krisztián Forró, the then-chairman of the SMK-MKP, became the chairman of the party, and the then-chairman of MKÖ-MKS, Szabolcs Mózes, was elected vice-chairman.
 In addition, the chairman of the Republican Council, László Sólymos, the then-chairman of the Most–Híd party, was elected, as well as the vice-chairman and chairmen of the platforms, members of the republican presidency, republican committee and mandatory commissions.
 Sólymos said: "We have laid the foundations for the political, parliamentary representation of the Hungarians, the nationalities and the regions in which we live".
 The Alliance declared that it would negotiate cooperation with all Slovak parties, such as support for the EU, NATO, and Visegrad Four membership, but would not cooperate with extremist parties like the People's Party Our Slovakia and Direction – Slovak Social Democracy.

 In 2023, a few months before the election, however Most–Híd left the united party again over a dispute about allowing former OĽaNO MP György Gyimesi on the list.
 Leaving only the SMK-MKP and Összefogás factions in the party.

 Hungarian Alliance

 On the December 9, 2023 congress, the name of the party was changed to Hungarian Alliance, platforms were abolished and Gyimesi, who joined the party a few days earlier, became deputy chairman.
-In the second round of the 2024 presidential election, HA endorsed Smer-backed Peter Pellegrini who won the election.
+In the second round of the 2024 presidential election, the party endorsed SMER-SD-backed Peter Pellegrini who won the election.